 None of these have seen significant success, but with advancing technology and new multimedia platforms now thriving across the internet, the possibilities seem ripe.

-Connors sees a future where game characters could have T1D themselves — such as sports games with players who are actually living with diabetes in real life.
+Connors told DiabetesMine that he sees a future where game characters could have T1D themselves — such as sports games with players who are actually living with diabetes in real life.
 He believes that making health conditions relatable in this context could become more mainstream as more interested people get connected to each other.

-While this question is not a current focus JDRF’s new effort, it certainly does come to mind.
-It has been explored with some limited research, but remains a controversial topic over the years.
+While this question is not a current focus of JDRF’s new effort, it certainly does come to mind.
+It has been explored with some limited research but remains a controversial topic over the years.

-For example, an August 2017 study that found men participating in an online game with diabetes management and education components actually saw improved A1Cs and overall blood sugars.
+For example, a 2017 study that found people participating in an online game with diabetes management and education components actually saw improved A1Cs and overall blood sugars.

 Dr. Joyce Lee at the University of Michigan, a proponent of the “health maker” movement and gamification in health, has been part of multiple efforts to involve T1D kids and young adults in their own care via gaming and design.
 Her results found these efforts to be empowering and help build problem-solving skills for the participants.